 Unable to program radio with windows 8.1 computer. error message. works fine on a vista computer.
 Changed com ports verified correct comport and all that. just can't get it write to my radio on windows 8.1

-Updated by Jim Unroe almost 8 years ago
+Updated by Jim Unroe over 8 years ago

 - Status changed from New to Feedback

 You didn't state what the error was.